Our 2017 conference will be based at the Sheraton Madison, 706 John Nolen Drive, Madison, WI, 53713.

 Field tours and intensives will be offered on Thursday, beginning at various times.
 They overlap, so choose only ONE.
 Field tours individually priced and fees include lunch and a mid-afternoon snack and beverage as well as transportation.
 On-site intensives are $50 each, and include a snack and beverage.

 A vegetarian box lunch is available on Thursday before afternoon workshop sessions begin, for a $20 charge.
 Select on your registration form.
-Do not purchase if you are going on a field tour — those include lunch.
+DO NOT PURCHASE IF GOING ON A FIELD TOUR; THEY INCLUDE LUNCH.

-Thursday afternoon tours (choose ONE plus an alternate).
+Thursday field tours (choose ONE plus an alternate).
 Meet your bus in front of the hotel 15″ before departure.

-1: NORTH WISCONSIN FARMS (10 a.m. – 4:30 p.m., $60) – Tour four unique women-owned farms north of Madison will provide insight into selling value-added products — including herbal teas and handmade chocolates — in their communities and across the country.
-This tour includes Roots & Shoots Farm, Roots Chocolates, Walk-Era Dairy Farms, and 4 Elements Herbals.
+1: NORTH WISCONSIN FARMS (10 a.m. – 4:30 p.m., $60) – Tour four unique women-owned farms north of Madison.
+Each farm business will provide insight into selling value-added and high-quality products locally or across the country.
+4 Elements Herbals sells a wide range of herbal products with herbs grown in their pristine location in stores and online.
+Fourth generation farm Roots Chocolates sells farm-crafted chocolates, herbs, and honey in stores and online.
+Roots & Shoots Farm is a 10-year organic vegetable CSA with insight into working with local customers.
+Walk-Era Dairy Farms has a 100 cow dairy and markets high-quality milk, genetics, and crops.
 Fee includes full lunch and afternoon snack.
 Sponsored by the Wisconsin Department of Agriculture, Trade and Consumer Protection.

-This tour is now full.
 2: SOUTHWEST WISCONSIN FARMS (10:30 a.m. – 4:40 p.m., $60) Soil Sisters: A tour and taste of women-run operations in southern Wisconsin (Circle M Market Farm, Dorothy’s Range, Cow & Quince Cafe, and Bluffwood Landing).
 You’ll see the wide variety of farm operations — from farm stays to fiber to heritage hogs — all run by women who are part of the “Soil Sisters” of southern Wisconsin, a vibrant network of women committed to sustainability, local food, community building, grassroots activism and crossing paths regularly over pie and potlucks.
 Facilitated in partnership with the Midwest Organic and Sustainable Education Service (MOSES) and the Wisconsin Farmers Union.
 Click here to read more about the tour stops and our guides.
-Includes full lunch at Cow & Quince Cafe.
+Includes full lunch at Cow & Quince Cafe and snacks along the way!
 Sponsored in partnership with Soil Sisters and MOSES.

 3: MADISON URBAN AG PROJECTS (10:45 a.m. – 4:45 p.m., $40) – This urban tour will showcase several community garden, research, entrepreneurial and other projects within the city of Madison, including FH King Farm at UW Madison, Community Ground Works sites at Troy Farm and Badger Rock Middle School, FEED Kitchens, Willy Street North (lunch stop), and Farley Center for Peace, Justice and Sustainability (Verona).
 Fee includes lunch donated by the co-op and an afternoon snack.
 Sponsored in partnership with Community GroundWorks.